HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Names

 FSH uses names to reference items within the same FSH project.
-Names follow [FHIR naming guidance](http://hl7.org/fhir/R4/structuredefinition-definitions.html#StructureDefinition.name).
+FSH names follow [FHIR naming guidance](http://hl7.org/fhir/R4/structuredefinition-definitions.html#StructureDefinition.name).
 Names must be between 1 and 255 characters, begin with an uppercase, and contain only letters, numbers, and "_".

-By convention, names should use [PascalCase (also known as UpperCamelCase)](https://wiki.c2.com/?UpperCamelCase).
+By convention, item names should use [PascalCase (also known as UpperCamelCase)](https://wiki.c2.com/?UpperCamelCase).
+[Slice names](#contains-rules-for-slicing) and [local slice names for extensions](#contains-rules-for-extensions) should use [lower camelCase](https://wiki.c2.com/?CamelCase).
+These conventions are consistent with FHIR naming conventions.

 Alias names may begin with `$`.
-Choosing alias names beginning with `$` allows for [additional error checking](#defining-aliases).
+Choosing alias names beginning with `$` allows for additional error checking [see Defining Aliases](#defining-aliases).

 #### Identifiers

-Items in FSH may have an identifier, typically specified using the [`Id` keyword](#defining-items).
-Each id must be unique within the scope of their item type in the FSH Project, but are recommended to be unique across all types in the FSH project.
-For example, two Profiles with id “foo” cannot coexist, but it is possible to have a Profile with id “foo” and a ValueSet with id “foo” in the same FSH Project.
+Items in FSH may have an identifier (id), typically specified using the [`Id` keyword](#defining-items).
+Each id must be unique within the scope of their item type in the FSH project.
+For example, two Profiles with the same id cannot coexist, but it is possible to have a Profile with id “foo” and a ValueSet with id “foo” in the same FSH Project.
+However, to minimize potential confusion, it is recommended to use a unique id for every id-bearing item in a FSH project.

-If no Id is provided, implementations may create an Id.
-It is recommended that the Id be based on the item's name, with _ replaced by -, and the overall length truncated to 64 characters (per the requirements of the FHIR id datatype).
+If no id is provided, implementations may create an id.
+It is recommended that the id be based on the item's name, with _ replaced by -, and the overall length truncated to 64 characters (per the requirements of the FHIR id datatype).

-#### References to External FHIR Artifacts
+#### Indicating External FHIR Artifacts

-FHIR resources, profiles, extensions, and value sets defined outside the current FSH project are referred to by their canonical URIs.
-Base FHIR resources can also be referred to by their id, for example, `Patient` or `Observation`.
-In cases where an IG defines a profile or extension matching an existing FHIR ID, use the canonical URL to refer to the FHIR resource.
+External FHIR artifacts in core FHIR and external IGs can be referred to by their names, ids, or canonical URLs.
+Core FHIR resources can be referred to by their common names, for example, `Patient` or `Observation`.
+Other than core FHIR resources, the use of canonical URLs to refer to external resources is recommended, since this approach minimizes the chance of name collisions.

+#### Indicating Items within the FSH Project

+Internal FSH items can be referred to by their names, ids, or canonical URLs.
+The canonical URL is usually a poor choice for referring to an internal item because it is constructed using the base canonical URL of the IG, which is part of the IG publishing process, external to FSH.
+Using the name or id that appears in the item's [declaration statement](#defining-items) is recommended.

+#### Reference and Canonical Data Types

+FHIR resources contain [two types of references](https://www.hl7.org/fhir/references.html) to other resources:

+* Resource references
+* Canonical references

+FSH represents Resource references using the syntax `Reference({Resource})`.
+FSH will not accept a Resource where a Reference type is required; i.e., `Reference()` is required.

+Canonical references refer to the standard URL associated with a type of FHIR resource.
+For elements that require a canonical reference, FSH will accept a URL, `Canonical({name})` or `Canonical({id})`, where `name` and `id` refer to items defined in the same FSH project.
+Implementations are to interpret `Canonical()` as an instruction to construct the canonical URL for the referenced item using the FSH project's canonical URL. `Canonical()` therefore enables a user to change the project’s canonical URL in a single place with no changes to FSH definitions.

 #### Whitespace